-The gap between rich and poor de and has even grown since
+The gap between rich and poor

 in the Philippines remains wide and has even grown since independence.
 Although many poor people live in rural areas, there are also large concentrations of them in the cities.
 Whether rural or urban, poverty disproportionately impacts women, children, and members of indigenous minority groups.